holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 A Circle may adopt a Policy to define a time limit for nominating a candidate or responding to a Proposal during the Integrative Election Process.
 After that time limit is reached, the Facilitator must exclude anyone who has not responded from the remainder of the process.

+The Facilitator of a Circle is accountable for triggering new elections for the Circle's elected Roles after each election term expires.

 #### 5.3.6 Surrogates for Facilitator & Secretary

 A surrogate may act as Facilitator or Secretary while the Role is unfilled.
 A surrogate may also fill in when the normal Facilitator or Secretary is unavailable when needed, or requests a surrogate for any reason.